timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 </span>

-We don't care about the models where KB evaluates to false.
-The row in caps is the answer
+In this case, the row in all caps is the only instance of KB that is true, and the